0xJonaseb11/fabric.2.0.net/Readme.md

 ![MSP Levels illustration](assets/msp-levels.png)

 _**In this figure, the network configuration channel is administered by ORG1, but another application channel can be managed by ORG1 and ORG2.
 The peer is a member of and managed by ORG2, whereas ORG1 manages the orderer of the figure.
 ORG1 trusts identities from RCA1, whereas ORG2 trusts identities from RCA2.
 Note that these are administration identities, reflecting who can administer these components.
 So while ORG1 administers the network, ORG2.MSP does exist in the network.**_

 `Network MSP` The configuration of a network defines who are the members in the network — by defining the MSPs of the participant organizations — as well as which of these members are authorized to perform administrative tasks (e.g., creating a channel)

 `Channel MSP` It is important for a channel to maintain the MSPs of its members separately.
-A channel provides private communications between a particular set of organizations which in turn have administrative control over it
+A channel provides private communications between a particular set of organizations which in turn have administrative control over it.

 `Peer MSP` This local MSP is defined on the file system of each peer and there is a single MSP instance for each peer.
 Conceptually, it performs exactly the same function as channel MSPs with the restriction that it only applies to the peer where it is defined